Instructions for operation

 1. Click on the locally cached tasks and perform offline tasks following the normal operational steps.

-3. If, upon refreshing, you discover that the task for the current device is no longer assigned to you, a message will prompt: “Current device has been reassigned to another personnel.
-Please confirm and proceed to check the next device.”
-Click Confirm to proceed directly to the next device or conclude the current task.
+2. If, upon refreshing, you discover that the task for the current equipment is no longer assigned to you, a message will prompt: “Current equipment has been reassigned to another personnel.
+Please confirm and proceed to check the next equipment.”
+Click Confirm to proceed directly to the next equipment or conclude the current task.

 From the FactVerse Services platform, business supervisors or managers can view task execution status, make annotations, download task records and equipment statistics records, and make temporary personnel scheduling.